How big is the agency that you work for?

 What was the main blocker in getting changes made to the site?

-In terms of the reason why changes don’t get made sooner, the most common reason (67%) was the existence of non-SEO development tasks which we found to also be the case for in-house SEOs.
+In terms of the reason why changes don’t get made sooner, the most common reason (64%) was the existence of non-SEO development tasks.

 What the experts think…